 Sushi to Go

-Snag some sushi to go with friendly service while in the Whistler Visitor Centre planning your next adventure.
-Address
+Snag some Sushi to Go with friendly service while in the Whistler Visitor Centre planning your next adventure.

 Teppan Village

-It’s all about the experience here, the food is artfully prepared right before your eyes.
-Address
+It’s all about the experience here at Teppan Village, where international food feels like an international experience as your meal is artfully prepared right before your eyes.

 Ka-Ze Sushi

-Your bluefin tuna paradise awaits here – and tuna anything for that matter!
-Address
+Your bluefin tuna paradise awaits here at Ka-Ze Sushi – and tuna anything for that matter!

 From Mongolia